60 Best Disney Characters Of All Time, Ranked

 55. Pinocchio

 It's hard not to be charmed by the little wooden puppet who just wants to be a real boy.
-One of the many things that make Pinocchio stand out as a character is that he isn't perfect, and has to learn life's lessons the hard way.
-To become a real boy, he has to discover the value of being brave, truthful, and unselfish — a journey that takes him to some of the darkest and scariest places imaginable.
+One of the many things that make Pinocchio stand out as a character is that he isn't perfect, and he has to learn life's lessons the hard way.
+To become a real boy, he must discover the value of being brave, truthful, and unselfish — a journey that takes him to some of the darkest and scariest places imaginable.
 Even when he makes mistakes, we constantly root for Pinocchio, and seeing his wish fulfilled is a truly magical moment.

 54. Pocahontas